Times Square Tower

-Anton Metlitsky is a counsel in O'Melveny’s New York office and a member of the Appellate Practice.
+Anton Metlitsky is a partner in O'Melveny’s New York office and a member of the Appellate Practice.
 He works on appellate and complex litigation matters.
 Anton has drafted numerous briefs in the U.S. Supreme Court, state and federal courts of appeals, and trial courts.
 He has also presented oral argument in the U.S. Courts of Appeals for the Second, Fourth, Sixth, and District of Columbia Circuits, and the U.S. District Court for the Southern District of New York.
 His practice spans both civil and criminal matters, and includes a wide range of subject matters, including federal constitutional law, federal criminal law, federal jurisdiction and procedure, securities law, bankruptcy law, administrative law, international and foreign affairs law, antitrust, trademark, and federal preemption.
 Anton has also participated in panels concerning Supreme Court litigation, the Alien Tort Statute, and effective legal writing.

 Illustrative Professional Experience

 - Chadbourne & Parke LLP v.
 Troice — Co-authored petition for certiorari and merits briefs in a high-profile securities fraud class action arising from the multi-billion dollar Ponzi scheme perpetrated by Allen Stanford.